 \section{Conclusions and outlook}

-Even though the Fermi constant is determined extremely precisely by the muon lifetime, Eq.~\eqref{Mulan}, its constraining power on BSM effects is limited by the precision of the second-best determination.
+Since the Fermi constant is determined extremely precisely by the muon lifetime, Eq.~\eqref{Mulan}, constraining BSM effects via $G_F$ is limited entirely by the precision of the second-best determination.
 In this Letter we derived in a first step two alternative independent determinations, from the EW fit, Eq.~\eqref{GFEW}, and superallowed $\beta$ decays using CKM unitarity, Eq.~\eqref{GFCKM}.
 The latter determination is more precise than the one from the EW fit, even though the precision of $G_F^\text{EW}$ increased by a factor 5 compared to Ref.~\cite{Marciano:1999ih}.
-Furthermore, as shown in Fig.~\ref{GFplot}, both determinations display a tension of $2\sigma$ and $3\sigma$ compared to $G_F^\mu$, respectively.
+Furthermore, as shown in Fig.~\ref{GFplot}, the two determinations display a tension of $2\sigma$ and $3\sigma$ compared to $G_F^\mu$, respectively.

-In a second step, we investigated how these hints of BSM physics can be explained within the SMEFT framework.
+In a second step, we investigated how these hints of BSM physics can be explained within SMEFT.
 For BSM physics in $G_F^\mu$ we were able to rule out all four-fermion operators, except for $Q_{\ell\ell}^{2112}$, which generates a SM-like amplitude, and modified $W$--$\ell$--$\nu$ couplings, from $Q_{\phi \ell }^{(3)ij}$.
-Therefore, both constructive and destructive interference is possible, which would bring $G_F^\mu$ into agreement with $G_F^\text{CKM}$ or $G_F^\text{EW}$, respectively, at the expense of increasing the tension with the other determination.
+Therefore, both constructive and destructive interferences are possible, which would bring $G_F^\mu$ into agreement with $G_F^\text{CKM}$ or $G_F^\text{EW}$, respectively, at the expense of increasing the tension with the other determination.
 To achieve a better agreement among the three different values of $G_F$, also BSM effects in $G_F^\text{CKM}$ and/or $G_F^\text{EW}$ are necessary.
-In the case of $G_F^\text{CKM}$, only a single four-fermion operator, $Q_{\ell q}^{\left( 3 \right)1111}$, and $Q_{\phi \ell }^{(3)ij}$ remain.
-Finally, modified gauge-boson--lepton couplings, via $Q_{\phi \ell}^{\left( 3 \right)ij}$ and $Q_{\phi \ell}^{\left( 1 \right)ij}$, can not only change $G_F^\text{CKM}$ and $G_F^{\mu}$, but also affect the EW fit via the $Z$-pole observables, which can further improve the global agreement with data, see Fig.~\ref{FinalPlot}.
+In the case of $G_F^\text{CKM}$ only a single four-fermion operator, $Q_{\ell q}^{\left( 3 \right)1111}$, and $Q_{\phi \ell }^{(3)ij}$, $Q_{\phi q}^{(3)ij}$ remain.
+Finally, modified gauge-boson--lepton couplings, via $Q_{\phi \ell}^{\left( 3 \right)ij}$ and $Q_{\phi \ell}^{\left( 1 \right)ij}$, can not only change $G_F^\text{CKM}$ and $G_F^{\mu}$, but also affect the EW fit via the $Z$-pole observables, which can further improve the global agreement, see Fig.~\ref{FinalPlot}.
 This figure also demonstrates the advantage of interpreting the tensions in terms of $G_F$, defining a transparent benchmark for comparison both in SMEFT and concrete BSM scenarios, and allows one to constrain the amount of BSM contributions to muon decay.